KomengTech/services-getx/README.md

 The app use abstract class to ensure that all the services have the same function calls.

-It is a good practice as it is useful for splitting the codes so that you can test on development while still having a stable production, or if you are planning to port over a new service into the app.
+It is a good practice for splitting codes so that you can test on development while still having a stable production, or if you are planning to port over a new service into the app.

 ## Setup
 Create an **Abstract Class** to manage all the Services function.